-A minimal project would contain just a daml. yaml file and an empty directory of source files.
-Take a look at the daml.yaml for this project:
+You can start a new project with a skeleton structure using daml new project_name in the terminal.
+A minimal project would contain just a daml.yaml file and an empty directory of source files.

+Take a look at the daml.yaml for the chapter 7 project:

 '''

 sdk-version: VERSION

-name: PROJECT NAME
+name: PROJECT_NAME

 source: daml

 version: 1.0.0

 dependencies:

 - daml-prim

 - daml-stdlib

+- daml-script

 sandbox-options:

 - --wall-clock-time

 '''

-You can generally set name and version freely to describe your project. dependencies lists package dependencies: you should always include daml-prim, and daml-stdlib gives access to the DAML standard library.
+You can generally set name and version freely to describe your project. dependencies does what the name suggests: It includes dependencies.
+You should always include daml-prim and daml-stdlib.
+The former contains internals of compiler and DAML Runtime, the latter gives access to the DAML Standard Library."daml-script" contains the types and standard library for DAML Script.

 You compile a DAML project by running daml build from the project root directory.
-This creates a dar package in .daml/dist/dist/project name-project version.dar.
-A dar file is DAML's equivalent of a JAR file in Java: it's the artifact that gets deployed to a ledger to load the contract model.
+This creates a dar file in .daml/dist/dist/project_name-project_version.dar.
+A dar file is DAML's equivalent of a JAR file in Java: it's the artifact that gets deployed to a ledger to load the package and its dependencies. dar files are fully self-contained in that they contain all dependencies of the main package.
+More on all of this in 8 Working with Dependencies.